hyperledger/iroha-2-docs/src/guide/advanced/ffi.md

 The `iroha_ffi` crate is used to generate functions that are callable via FFI.

-A Rust structure is converted into an intermediary FFI struct via `IntoFfi` trait, which implements the `AsReprCRef` trait, and can be converted into a type that can cross FFI boundary.
+A Rust structure is converted into an intermediary FFI struct via the `IntoFfi` trait, which implements the `AsReprCRef` trait, and can be converted into a type that can cross FFI boundary.
 This goes the other way around as well:
 FFI ReprC type is converted into a struct via `TryFromReprC`.